jobe-m/ownkeepass/README.md

 * Database can be directly closed from lock screen
 * Added elide mode to top menu label (fixes too long database path running out of the screen)

+Release 1.1.7 will add landscape support

 Status of Keepass 2 database support:
-* Updated the application UI and C++-interface wrapper to support Keepass 2 database type.
-* Next step is to integrate reading Keepass 2 database with the KeepassX reader component.
+* Reading of password group list from a Keepass 2 database is mostly finished
-* I need also to update the UI to support read-only database mode (I plan to release first a version which can only read Keepass 2 database files).
+* Next steps: Reading password entries and pdate the UI to support read-only database mode (I plan to release first a version which can only read Keepass 2 database files)

 Roadmap
 -------